Diphtheria Toxoid, Adsorbed (dif-THEER-ee-a TOX-oyd, ad-SORBD), Tetanus Toxoid (TET-a-nus TOX-oyd)

 When This Medicine Should Not Be Used

-Do not have this vaccine if you have ever had an allergic reaction to tetanus or diphtheria vaccine, or to thimerosal.
-This vaccine should not be used if you have an infection with fever.
+You should not receive this vaccine if you have had an allergic reaction to a tetanus vaccine, diphtheria vaccine, or to thimerosal.

 How to Use This Medicine

-- After your first set of shots, you should get one booster shot every 10 years.
+- After the first set of shots, you or your child should get a booster shot every 10 years.

 If a dose is missed: